ranoya/p4svg/README.md

 What is the use of this?
 I have no idea.
 But it may be useful.

 Contributions in mirroring the Processing API to SVG / XML tags will be highly appreciated.
 They are pure manual labor.

+Working example at my [https://www.ranoya.com/p4svg](https://www.ranoya.com/p4svg) (inspect the code in your browser to see the svg tags created and the javascript code that created them)